BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

-_**Account Information and Profile Information:**_ We collect information when you register for an account, create or modify your profile, set preferences, sign up for or make purchases through the Services.
+_**Account Information and Profile Information:**_ We collect information when you register for an account, create or modify your profile, set preferences, sign up for or make purchases through the Services, and inquire about pricing, billing, and licensing.
 For example, you provide contact information (e.g., name or email address) and, in some cases, billing information (e.g., billing address, email address or name), when you register for the Services.
 You also have options to add a display name, profile photo, job title, and other details to your profile.
 We also keep track of your preferences when you select settings within the Services.

 You may also provide information to us when you integrate or link a third- party service with our Services.
 For example, if you create an account or log